jrsteensen/OpenHornet-Software/docs/SoftwareManual.md

 eg: u.1.4.2 (untested)

+## Makefile
+Since the OpenHornet project targets multiple Arduino boards and libraries, the `Makefile` located in each sketch directory is necessary to determine which specific Arduino board and libraries are needed for each component.

+The file contains several variables or settings which are used by the [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile) project to compile the sketch with the appropriate target board.

+`BOARD_TAG` should be set to the target Arduino board family.
+Example options are `promicro`, `mega`, etc.  Run `make show_boards` to see a full list of valid board families.

+`BOARD_SUB` should be set to the specific sub-target of the board family.
+Example options are `16MHzatmega32U4` (ProMicro 16MHz), `atmega2560` (Mega 2560), etc.  Run `make show_submenu` to see a full list of valid entries.

+`ARDUINO_LIBS` is a space-separated list of libraries to include in your sketch.
+These must first be added as a [git sub-module](https://github.blog/2016-02-01-working-with-submodules/) in the `/libraries` folder of the project.

+Once the Makefile has been modified to set the appropriate board and libraries, you may run `make` from the command-line in the folder of the sketch you're working on to compile the .ino files and create a `build` folder with the firmware for the target board.

+For ease of testing, you may also run `make upload` to compile and attempt to upload and install the sketch onto a device connected to your computer.

 ## Testing your Software

 Before you upload anything, please check if your sketch compiles in your Arduino editor.
 If it does, check if doxygen compiles with your local doxygen installation.